FidoProject/Fido/README.md

 [![MIT License](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://opensource.org/licenses/MIT)
 [![Build Status](https://travis-ci.org/FidoProject/Fido.svg?branch=master)](https://travis-ci.org/FidoProject/Fido/)

 Fido is an lightweight, highly modular C++ machine learning library for embedded electronics and robotics.
-Fido is especially suited for robotic and embedded contexts, as it is written in C++ with minimal use of the standard library, comes packaged with a robotic simulator, and provides and easy interface in which to write robotic drivers.
+Fido is especially suited for robotic and embedded contexts, as it is written in C++ with minimal use of the standard library, and provides and easy interface in which to write robotic drivers.

 Check out the [project site](http://fidoproject.github.io/) and [documentation](http://fidoproject.github.io/docs/html/) for more information.